Navigating Claims On Behalf Of The Medicaid And Medicare Recipients

 Recoupments of alleged overpayment can have a devastating effect on your business, so it is critical to challenge these determinations successfully.
 If you are facing an allegation, we can help you take steps to address this issue.

 When facing an allegation of overpayment, a provider can challenge the determination by first requesting a dispute resolution meeting (DRM), which is akin to mediation.
 For a DRM request to be granted, the request must be timely filed and meet strict regulatory guidelines.
 With our assistance, you can be confident that you meet these necessary guidelines and deadlines.

 If the DRM does not produce the desired result for our clients, we will file an administrative appeal of the DMS determination.
 The appeals process provides you with an administrative hearing, a formal hearing conducted in accordance with KRS Chapter 13B.
 Our attorneys have successfully negotiated on behalf of clients in mediation and have effectively represented many clients throughout the administrative appeals process.

-At Strause Law Group, PLLC, in Louisville and Lexington, Kentucky, our attorneys understand the critical role Medicare plays in medical practices and health care businesses, specifically how essential prompt and accurate payments from Medicare are in the continued success of your practice.
+At Strause Law Group, PLLC, our attorneys understand the critical role Medicare plays in medical practices and health care businesses, specifically how essential prompt and accurate payments from Medicare are in the continued success of your practice.
 We have substantial experience with handling matters that arise with participation and reimbursement in the Medicare program.